Seven people killed in petrol station blast as death toll rises

 Have you been affected by this story?
 Get in touch with zoe.tidman@independent.co.uk

+An explosion hit Applegreen service station and convenience store, as well as adjacent buildings, in the village of Creeslough in County Donegal on Friday.

-A major emergency response operation involving first responders from both sides of the Irish border extended through the night and was continuing on Saturday morning.
+The explosion has sparked an major emergency response operation involving both sides of the Irish border.
+It went through the night and was continuing on Saturday morning.

-Friday afternoon’s blast in the village of Creeslough, Co Donegal, ripped through the Applegreen service station and convenience store and adjacent buildings.
+Sniffer dogs are being used amid the rubble.
+At one point on Friday night all machinery was turned off and onlookers were asked to remain completely silent as rescue workers attempted to detect survivors beneath the debris.

+Relatives of people believed to have been in the buildings at the time of the blast gathered at the cordon on Friday.

 More follows...